silnrsi/wstr/src/content/docs/topics/analysis/analysis-overview.md

 strings.
 For example, when double clicking to select a word, or when line breaking.
 Just breaking on spaces is insufficient.
 For example, when double clicking does one include the initial quotation marks or final period?
-Then there are the many langauges that do not have inter word spaces.
+Then there are the many languages that do not have inter word spaces.
 How do we decide where to break a line?
 See [Line Breaking](topics/layout/line_breaking) for more details.